jhonnywalkerdev/cfx-ip-resolver/README.md

 <h1> CFX IP Resolver </h1>
 Resolve FiveM server IP adress by cfx.re connection link.

-This python program is a simple code to resolve any fivem server ip by cfx adress.
+This python program is a simple code to resolve any fivem server ip by cfx adress using two free API.

 # How to use?